Pylons/pyramid_blogr/docs/project_structure.rst

 When we installed Pyramid, several scripts were installed in your virtual environment including:

-* ``pcreate`` - Used to create a new project and directory structures from Pyramid scaffolds (project templates) shipped with Pyramid.
+* ``cookiecutter`` - Used to create a new project and directory structures from Pyramid scaffolds (project templates) provided in separate repository.
 * ``pserve`` - Used to start a WSGI server.

-Using the ``pcreate`` script, we will create our project using the alchemy scaffold, which will provide SQLAlchemy as our default ORM layer.
+Using the ``cookiecutter`` script, we will create our project using the alchemy scaffold, which will provide SQLAlchemy as our default ORM layer.

 .. code-block:: bash

-    $ $VENV/bin/pcreate -s alchemy pyramid_blogr
+    $ $VENV/bin/cookiecutter gh:Pylons/pyramid-cookiecutter-alchemy --checkout 1.9-branch

+When asked for the project name enter `pyramid_blogr`, `repo_name` can be the same.

 We will end up with the directory ``pyramid_blogr`` which should have the structure as explained below.